Addressing Stranger Danger With Puppies: Teaching Your Puppy to Not Approach Strangers

 A good way to start this training is by socializing your puppy with different people in a controlled environment, like one of the puppy obedience training classes we provide.
 We can help your puppy learn to remain calm and in-control around other people through behavior shaping, and then we can work on teaching your puppy specific cues to wait patiently or to greet someone politely when given permission.

-If you have any questions or need help getting started, please don’t hesitate to contact us at one of five locations in the Harrisburg area.
+If you have any questions or need help getting started, please don’t hesitate to contact us at one of six locations in the Harrisburg area.
 We’re here to help you and your pup every step of the way!